BirtasAdrian/Automation/README.md

 Includes the following tests for https://www.evomag.ro/ website:

-1. 'should have the correct page title'
+1. 'Should have the correct page title'
-2. 'should contain a cart button'
+2. 'Should contain a cart button'
 3. 'Should open EvoMag Noutati page'
-4. 'should have a working search'
+4. 'Should have a working search'

 -----------------